HackBeanpot/mono-repo/main-site/README.md

 ## :file_folder: File Structure

-A quick look at the top-level file structure used inside live-site-2023
+A quick look at the top-level file structure used inside live-site

     .
     ├── /node_modules